PengkunLi/ECE_285_Cycle_GAN/README.md

 utils.py            -- Include auxiliary functions which are needed during the training process of Cycle-GAN.

 check0              -- Include some files which are needed when implement demo.

+Also, you need to download the checkpoint.pth.tar file into the check0 file if you want to implement demo.ipynb.
+The download dir is :https://drive.google.com/open?id=18M5HZIJX1iyvt95PmyJoXXyOr3r1AER0